LIBERATING FOOTBALL TRAVEL

 No bus runs directly from the train station to the stadium, a walk of at least 30mins.

-Buses set off from Porta Nuova, at the far end of the main road, viale Papa Giovanni XXIII, that leads up from the station.
-Turn right at the end for Fermata 101, by via Camozzi 28, beside the UGF Banca.
+Buses set off from Porta Nuova, the major junction at the far end of the main road, viale Papa Giovanni XXIII, that leads up from the station.
+Turn right at the end for stop 101, by via Camozzi 28, opposite the Intesa Sanpaolo bank.

 Bus 3 runs to Stadio from the funicular stop in the Upper Town.